gauravuttarkar/react-signup-login-ui/README.md

 Please make sure the Google account you use for Login has been provided the necessary permissions.

+During the command 'firebase init' in the below steps, do not overwrite the Database rules and index.html.
+When it asks for public directory please enter 'build'

 Steps to run the code:
 1. 'npm install'
 2. 'npm run build'